WMGG AM & FM - A History

 WMGG-AM 820 Largo & WMGG-FM 96.1 Dade City – Mega Communications acquired Clear Channel’s 820 The Team WZTM in 2000, changed the calls to WMGG, and switched to a Spanish format, branded La Mega 820.
 The 50 kilowatt (1 kw at night) powerhouse, also known as Mega Clasica 820 and La Preciosa 820, programmed to Tampa Bay’s 25-54 Mexican and Central American demographic with a Mexican adult hits format.

-After briefly returning to a Spanish format (Latina 1470) in 2010 and moving its offices and studios from 4300 West Cypress to 800 8th Avenue SE in Largo, WMGG switched to a syndicated talk format in the summer of 2011.
+After briefly returning to a Spanish format (Latina 1470) in 2010 and moving its offices and studios from 4300 West Cypress to 800 8th Avenue SE in Largo, WMGG-AM switched to a syndicated talk format in the summer of 2011, then to Spanish/Talk in 2013.

 Some names from WMGG history include Adam Lindemann (chairman, president, and CEO of Mega Communications), Michelle Kalanja (director of sales), and Ricardo Villalona (general manager).